abpframework/abp/docs/en/Blog-Posts/2022-01-11 v5_1_Release_Stable/POST.md

 ### Migration Notes & Breaking Changes

-This is an minor feature release, mostly with enhancements and improvements based on the [version 5.0](https://blog.abp.io/abp/ABP-IO-Platform-5-0-Final-Has-Been-Released).
+This is a minor feature release, mostly with enhancements and improvements based on the [version 5.0](https://blog.abp.io/abp/ABP-IO-Platform-5-0-Final-Has-Been-Released).
 There is no breaking change except the Angular UI upgrade.
 ABP 5.1 startup templates use **Angular 13**.

 ### Angular UI